gvwilson/sensibleadventures/misc/bear-02.md

 The prince looked back at Noxy.
 "Well," he said in a gentler voice.
 "It's good to see you again, but what are you doing *here*?
-It's a long way from Marandine."
+It's a long way from Stale."

 Noxy shrugged, then winced.
-This wasn't how she had imagined meeting Prince Lormay again, not at all.
+This wasn't how she had imagined meeting Prince Thokmay again, not at all.
 "We were on our way to Chaghan.
 Aft got a contract for some rain there---she's the mayor now---and Apple Bridge was sort of on the way, and..."
 She shrugged again to hide her embarrassment.
 She had wanted to surprise him...